Applied and Clinical Psychology BSc (Hons)

 Course overview

 Psychology is a very broad topic encompassing many sub-disciplines and while this course has a focus on clinical and applied areas, all BPS-accredited degrees share a common core syllabus, ensuring that all graduates have a shared foundation to support the wide range of specialisms that you may go on to pursue.
-Specialist areas include Forensic, Health, Neuro, Clinical, Educational Academia, Research and Teaching and Counselling.
-You can find out more on the BPS website: https://careers.bps.org.uk/
+You can find further information on the BPS website: https://careers.bps.org.uk/

 Modules